 3. Going for a walk can be a fun and healthy activity as well.
 Charlotte has several green ways and nature trails that are easy to get to, and during the week they aren’t too crowded.
 One evening in the spring that was rather warm, we grabbed frappucinnos and walked over a mile on the green way nearest our house.
 Another night, we hiked the trails and climbed on the rocks at The Big Rock Nature Preserve.
 It is nice to get a few hours of fresh air after being cooped up at work and school all day.

-5. Making banana splits was a big hit with everyone.
-We put all the ingredients out on the bar and everyone made their own creation.
-We got the hot fudge and caramel sauce from Trader Joe’s.
-Mm Mmm delicious!
+5. Making banana splits is a big hit with everyone.
+We put all the ingredients out on the bar and everyone makes their own creation.
+We get hot fudge, caramel sauce, whipped cream, cherries, and crushed peanuts.
+Mm Mmm, delicious!

-I will try to write other blog posts about the fun things we get into this year.
+I will try to continue writing posts about the fun things we get into as a family!
 If you have some cool ideas to share, I would love to hear them!
 I am always looking to add new activities to our list.